rss2025-9/final_challenge2025/README.md

 ### Environment and Task

 The Shrink Ray Heist will take place in Vector's fortress (Stata basement).
+Vector has disassembled the shrink ray into two parts, turned them into **bananas**, and hidden them in separate locations-you’ll need to visit both!
+Not only that, but to throw off any would-be thieves, he has scattered decoy parts at each site.
+This means that at each location, you'll need to stop and carefully inspect the parts to find the real components needed to assemble the shrink ray and escape.

 Your goal, after finishing the race successfully, is to drive through the maze to 2 TA selected locations to pick up shrink ray parts while avoiding detection along the way.
 Below is a map of Vector's lair with the two shrink ray locations.
 The exact configuration of locations and surveillance signals is a secret until Heist day; however, the security zones and the appearance of the real shrink ray parts will not change.